connorjacobsen/blockscore-go/README.md

 export BLOCKSCORE_API_KEY="your key"
 ```

-You can also set your BlockScore API key in a file:
+OR you can also set your BlockScore API key in a file:

 ```go
 blockscore.SetKey("YOUR_API_KEY")